ywang7-vivian/mis3640_project/README.md

 💬 You can find a short introduction of our website [here](https://sites.google.com/babson.edu/mis3640-findyourrestaurant).

-⭐ The final website is [here](https://mis3640-random-restaurant.herokuapp.com/).

-To run code, you can open command prompt and run flask or just open the website.
+⭐ To run code, you can open the command prompt and run flask or just open the [website](https://mis3640-random-restaurant.herokuapp.com/).